 There are two ways to see 42-foot-tall Jones Run Falls.
 You can either complete a 4.5-mile out-and-back hike or a 7.0-mile loop hike.

 The loop hike includes Doyles River Falls, which is less than two miles from Jones Run Falls.
-If you’ve got it in you, I suggest the loop to see both falls.
+If you’ve got it in you, I recommend the loop to see both falls.

-Jones Run Falls is gorgeous and there are lots of rocks to take a seat for a lunch break in front of the falls.
+Jones Run Falls is gorgeous.
+I noted that there were lots of rocks to take a seat for a lunch break in front of the falls.
 Savor the cascades along Jones Run, too.

 #10: Overall Run Falls (boundary trail)